mocobeta/janome/docs/en/index.rst

   >>> tokens
   ['分かち書き', 'モード', 'が', 'つき', 'まし', 'た', '！']

-If you use 'wakati-gaki' mode only, it is recommended to give 'wakati = True' option to Tokenizer.__init__().
+If you use 'wakati-gaki' mode only, it is recommended to give ``wakati = True`` option to Tokenizer.__init__().
 When Tokenizer object is initialized as below, extra information (detailed part of speech, reading, etc.) for tokens are not loaded from dictionary so the memory usage is reduced.

 ::

   >>> t = Tokenizer(wakati=True)

-When this option is set to Tokenizer object, tokenize() method always runs in wakati-gaki mode ('wakati = False' option to tokenize() method is ignored.)
+When this option is set to Tokenizer object, tokenize() method always runs in wakati-gaki mode (``wakati = False`` option to tokenize() method is ignored.)

-'wakati-gaki' mode works well with streaming mode. tokenize() method returns generator of string when it is given 'stream=True' and 'wakati=True' options.
+'wakati-gaki' mode works well with streaming mode. tokenize() method returns generator of string when it is given ``stream=True`` and ``wakati=True`` options.

 .. code-block:: python